 A 50km/h speed limit is also appropriate in the context of the proposed lots fronting directly onto Cressy Road, which will require individual driveway access.
 Having regard to the volumes and classification of Cressy Road, direct property access as proposed is appropriate subject to the recommended speed limit change.

-The default urban 50km/h speed limit will also apply to the new industrial street within the site.
+The default urban 50km/h speed limit will also apply to the new industrial street within the site and the new government road along the western boundary of the site.

 4.7.
-Cressy Road/Industrial Road Intersection
+Intersection Design